TheStudent00/GraphModel/Oracle(NAS)/Description.md

 1.  **Context Core (The Grunt/Sensor):**
     * *Role:* Perception and Filtering.
     * *Function:* Aggregates inputs from all Connectors.
-It processes sequences of embeddings (Time) to handle super-resolution inputs.
+It processes sequences of embeddings (Time) to handle super-resolution inputs and uses the **Spectral Prism** to fuse channels.
     * *Output:* A compressed `Context_Vector`.
 2.  **State Core (The Operator/Nucleus):**
     * *Role:* Identity, Memory, and Integration.